-Hear what faculty and past participants have to say about the program: life in the city, accommodations, courses and credits, application procedure.
+Come learn more about our program: life in the city, accommodations, courses and credits, as well as the application procedure.

 ||Henke receives 2012 national Certificate of Merit

 Professor of German and E. Craig Wall, Jr. Professor of Humanities, Burkhard Henke, has been selected as one of the 2012 recipients of the national Certificate of Merit, awarded by the American Association of Teachers of German for outstanding achievement in furthering the teaching of German in the United States.

 ||Director of Berlin's Ecologic Institute visits Davidson

 On October 3, R. Andreas Kraemer, founding director and CEO of Ecologic Institute, came to Davidson to talk about environmental policy in the European Union, German-American relations, and internship opportunities for students.